 Staying ‘Virtually’ Connected

 Virtual phone systems also offer tools that keep you connected with your team and customers in a seamless and effortless manner.
-From tools like Grasshopper, eVoice, Fonality and Ring Central, these VoIP providers offer phone services with added features that can enhance internal communications.
+From tools like Grasshopper, eVoice, Fonality, Ring Central, and MegaPath, these business VoIP providers offer phone services with added features that can enhance internal communications.

 For example, Grasshopper (and other VoIP services) offers features that convert voicemail to WAV or MP3 format and then email the raw audio files.
 You can also convert faxes into PDFs and email them as attachments.
 Consider how much clearer communications would be if you could hear them yourself, rather than receive sticky notes from a team member because you weren’t available to take the call.

 Joining the Conference

 Conference call services are one of the most important collaboration tools for startups and small businesses.
 Conference calls are more high tech than ever before with free conference call systems like UberConference.
 For example, you can readily gain access to free, PINless conference calls with HD audio and recording capabilities.

 Meanwhile, with the UberConference App for Hangouts team members can call your UberConference number and join attendees at a video Hangout session.
 The best part is you bring all of the UberConference features with you; you can see who is on the

 call, who’s talking, the social profile and caller ID of participants and you can use mute or record the call.
 Start with the free version and upgrade based on your business needs.